-- 28 PSAA is very aware of the need to maintain and, where possible, strive for improvements in audit quality.
-Our responsibilities in this area are emphasised in the contracts we have entered into with audit firms. - We are developing new arrangements for monitoring and reporting on audit quality, based on the International Auditing and Assurance Standards Board Framework for Audit Quality.
-We will publish regular reports on the managing audit contracts page of our website.
-The company is also establishing the Local Audit Quality Forum, which will place particular emphasis on supporting the effectiveness of local audit committees. - 30 Under the provisions of the 2014 Act, the Financial Reporting Council and the recognised supervisory bodies have regulatory responsibility for the quality of audit work produced by audit firms.
+- 30 Assurance over audit quality was a fundamental part of the procurement.
+In order for an audit firm to be eligible to tender for an audit contract with PSAA it is required to fulfil the criteria determined by legislation as evaluated by the ICAEW (the Recognised Supervisory Body) and be listed on the ICAEW's register of Local Auditors.
+Contracts were awarded after a competitive tender which balanced audit quality with price.
+These pre-award processes help to ensure that the appointed firms meet the audit quality standards required for satisfactory performance of the contract. - 31 Post award we have developed our arrangements for monitoring firms' performance and reporting on audit quality, based on the International Auditing and Assurance Standards Board Framework for Audit Quality.
+We will publish reports on the managing audit contracts page of our website.
+We have also established the Local Audit Quality Forum, which is focused on supporting the effectiveness of local audit committees. - 32 Under the provisions of the 2014 Act, the Financial Reporting Council and the recognised supervisory bodies have regulatory responsibility for the quality of audit work produced by audit firms.